 The most common locations for pityriasis rosea include:

 - Upper arms

-Some people report feeling mildly ill (headache, stuffy nose, muscle aches) for 1–2 weeks before the herald patch forms.
-Additionally, some people experience itching with pityriasis rosea.
-Becoming overheated by exercising or taking a hot shower may increase itching or make the rash more obvious.
+Some children report feeling mildly ill (headache, stuffy nose, muscle aches) for 1–2 weeks before the herald patch forms.
+Additionally, some children have itching with pityriasis rosea.
+Becoming overheated by exercising or taking a hot shower may increase itching or make the rash more apparent.

-Pityriasis rosea is a self-limited condition, meaning that it goes away on its own, typically within 6–8 weeks, without treatment.
-However, the rash often leaves behind patches of lighter (hypopigmented) or darker (hyperpigmented) skin, which are more obvious in darker-skinned people and may take months to return to its normal color.
+Pityriasis rosea is a self-limited condition, meaning that it goes away on its own within 6–8 weeks even without treatment.
+However, the rash often leaves behind patches of lighter (hypopigmented) or darker (hyperpigmented) skin, which are more obvious in darker-skinned people and may take months to return to normal color.